sonicsmith/awesome-open-frames/README.md

 - [Zurf-XMTP-OpenFrame](https://github.com/robertcedwards/Zurf-XMTP-OpenFrame/): Simple example of a XMTP compatible frame on Github Pages.
 - [Personal Link in Frame](https://github.com/robertcedwards/farcaster-frame-bio): Make your own Frame with your Bio info, includes a landing page
 - [Framer](https://github.com/alekcangp/framer): The Farcaster Frame to building the Frames.
-- ⁠[Onthis Frame](https://github.com/Mr94t3z/onthis-frame): The Farcaster Frame for Creating and Swapping Shortcuts seamlessly integrates with https://create.onthis.xyz/.
+- ⁠[Onthis Frame](https://github.com/Mr94t3z/onthis-frame): The Farcaster Frame for Creating and Swapping Shortcuts.

 ---